simdis/lit-gpt-with-sliding-window-attention/README.md

 ## 1-  Sliding Window Attention (SWA)
 This fork of lit-gpt introduces the Sliding Window Attention (SWA) as defined in the [Mistral paper](https://arxiv.org/pdf/2310.06825.pdf).
-This repository supports the model without an explicit support for the SWA.
+The original repository supports the Mistral model with some limitations due to the absence of a SWA implementation.

-The SWA is not introduced by adding two keywords to the config file, one boolean to enable it, and the other (optional) integer to define the SWA size.
+The SWA is here introduced by adding two keywords to the config file, one boolean to enable it, and the other (optional) integer to define the SWA size.
 Then the causal mask generated within lit-gpt and associated to the KV-Cache is updated to take into account the SWA, if any.
 Please note that the same causal mask is generated when SWA is enabled and the KV-cache not used.
 It is then assumed that such a mechanism is used in causal models only.

 A new set of tests have been introduced to validate the introduction of SWA.

+### Disclaimer
+The configuration of Mistral within this repo have not been changed to reflect the newly introduced support for SWA.

 ## 2- Rolling KV-Cache
 The KV-Cache of lit-gpt will always return tensors with the maximum possible size, then the cache mask will filter out